Undocumented & DACA Students

 Graduate School

 If working as a lawful employee is not an option for you, there are multiple ways to work for yourself (entrepreneurship).
-You may establish a formal business such as an LLC, Sole Proprietor, or work as an independent contractor (also called consulting or freelancing).
-All individuals regardless of immigration status are able to earn a living as independent contractors using an ITIN or SSN using a 1099 form.
-You may choose to identify a business entity and hire employees under an LLC, a Sole Proprietor, or a C-corporation using an EIN.
+You may establish a formal business such as an LLC, Sole Proprietorship, or work as an independent contractor (also called consulting or freelancing).
+All individuals, regardless of immigration status, are able to earn a living as independent contractors using an ITIN or SSN using a 1099 form.
+You may choose to identify a business entity and hire employees under an LLC, a Sole Proprietorship, or a C-corporation using an EIN.
 (An ITIN may be used to obtain an EIN).

 ITINs allow individuals ineligible for an SSN to: